 LSI takes its commitment to the environment very seriously.
-As demand for electricity continues to increase, our customers and their communities look to us to provide product solutions that help reduce energy consumption, light pollution and associated greenhouse gas emissions.
+As demand for electricity continues to increase, our customers and their communities look to us to provide product solutions to dramatically reduce their energy consumption, light pollution and associated greenhouse gas emissions.

 We manufacture products that help our customers develop green solutions for their communities – making a positive impact on the planet.
-As part of our approach, we commit the necessary resources to comply with environmental laws, regulations, permits and agreements.
+As part of our approach, we commit the necessary resources to comply with environmental laws.

 We also work with our suppliers to identify innovative ways to use and procure our raw materials.
 For example at least 95% of all our lighting packaging material is manufactured with 100% recycled material.
 Also, steel is our single largest material purchase.
 When we speak with our steel suppliers, we not only ensure that our orders meet our standards, we also look for ways to reduce the environmental impacts associated with transporting the material.
 It is important to note that the steel we procure is comprised of 55 percent recycled metal, and at the end of the fixture’s life, its steel housing is 100 percent recyclable.
 We recycle 1,022 tons of metals that are a by-product of our manufacturing processes.